Denhonator/KHPCSpeedrunTools/1FMMods/readme.txt

 - randofiles folder should be placed in the same folder as DINPUT8.dll when using Luabackend Hook by Sirius
 - Scales bosses to match the location
 - Probably has some issues.
 Send enemyrandolog.txt from randofiles folder and description of issue.
+- Hold start and only start during all black screens to skip randomization of that room.

 Chaos:
 - Randomizes many things in wild, chaotic ways, including attack animations